 - consider offering any other vacancy you may have which has duties that the employee may be fit to perform

 To avoid an unfair dismissal claim, only dismiss as a last resort.
-Make sure you have followed fair and proper procedures, including the statutory dispute resolution procedures.
+Make sure you have followed fair and proper procedures, including the statutory dismissal and disciplinary procedures.
 See dismissing employees.

 Keep in mind the following: